MicrosoftDocs/visualstudio-docs/subscriptions/subscriber-downloads.md

 ## What do I get?
 The number and type of downloads depends on your subscription level and program memberships.
 Subscribers with Visual Studio Enterprise standard subscriptions, for example, may have different downloads available to them than subscribers who obtain their subscriptions through a Microsoft Partner Network or BizSpark program subscription.
 To learn more about what downloads are available for each subscription level, download the list of [Products By Benefit Level](https://download.microsoft.com/download/1/5/4/15454442-CF17-47B9-A65D-DF84EF88511B/Products_by_Benefit_Level.xlsx).

+Not sure which subscription you're using?
+Connect to [https://my.visualstudio.com/subscriptions](https://my.visualstudio.com/subscriptions?wt.mc_id=o~msft~docs) to see all the subscriptions assigned to your email address.
+If you don't see all your subscriptions, you may have one or more assigned to a different email address.
+You'll need to sign in with that email address to see those subscriptions.

 ## How do I find downloads in the subscriber portal?
 Only the downloads included with your subscription are displayed for you on the [Downloads](https://my.visualstudio.com/downloads/featured) page.
 If you have more than one subscription or program membership, the downloads shown will be for the **highest subscription** you hold, even if you are currently viewing a different subscription.
 For example, if you have a Visual Studio Professional subscription and a Visual Studio Dev Essentials membership both associated with the same sign-in ID, the downloads shown will be those included in the Professional-level subscription, even if you’re currently viewing your Dev Essentials benefits.

-When you visit the [Downloads](https://my.visualstudio.com/downloads/featured) page, you'll see popular downloads arranged in groups by product type.
+When you visit the [Downloads](https://my.visualstudio.com/downloads/featured?wt.mc_id=o~msft~docs) page, you'll see popular downloads arranged in groups by product type.
 You can select one of the popular downloads shown, or search for any product using the search bar at the top of the page.

 ![Subscriber downloads page](_img\subscriber-downloads\subscriber-downloads-resized.png)